PRODUCT REQUIREMENTS AND ARCHITECTURE EXPLORATIONS

 - Working with Bio1 Systems to prove out a prototype for an electronic tactical combat casualty care ID tag to expedite patient medical care.

 - Providing Aivot with systems and mechanical engineering to complete their prototype of an AI-based general-purpose robot.

 Once completed, the key decisions made in the architectural design allow the technical product requirements to be translated into detailed part and subsystem specifications.

 In these early stages, it’s critical to remain flexible and in close contact with regular client checkpoints to ensure that, as requirements are developed and refined, architecture and supporting technologies meet updated requirements.

-It is also often common for client requirements to be adapted once design is under way.
+It is also often common for client-driven product requirements to be adapted once design is under way.
 It’s vital for clients and their design partners to stay in close contact with each other so that clients can prioritize as they learn more about their market and end customer needs.

 A SYSTEM LEVEL APPROACH

 One major advantage in Simplexity’s system level approach to design is that we design using our understanding of and experience in managing all the disciplines that are needed to build a cohesive, efficiently designed, high-quality product.
-Our team’s extensive experience working collaboratively across internal engineering disciplines, with client engineering teams and with other outside engineering partners, results in effectively navigating product architecture challenges.
+Clients appreciate Simplexity’s extensive experience working collaboratively across internal engineering disciplines, with client engineering teams, and with other outside engineering partners, resulting in effectively navigating product architecture challenges.

 For more on this topic: